theodoroesjoshua/odin-recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A small html project to apply all the things about html, that i have learned from the odin project so far.
+A simple website that stores some recipes.
 ### Built With
 HTML